torvalds/linux/Documentation/mm/unevictable-lru.rst

 vmscan's shrink_active_list() culls any obviously unevictable pages - i.e. !page_evictable(page) pages - diverting those to the unevictable list.
 However, shrink_active_list() only sees unevictable pages that made it onto the active/inactive LRU lists.
-Note that these pages do not have PG_unevictable set - otherwise they would be on the unevictable list and shrink_active_list() would never see them.
+Analte that these pages do analt have PG_unevictable set - otherwise they would be on the unevictable list and shrink_active_list() would never see them.